morse-simulator/morse/doc/morse/dev/adding_component.rst

-The names specified in the **Path** and **Class** properties must match exactly the location of the Python file and the name of the defined class, respectively.The information in these variables will be used to dynamically load the module and class during initialisation of the simulation.
+The names specified in the **Path** and **Class** properties must match exactly the location of the Python file and the name of the defined class, respectively.
+The information in these variables will be used to dynamically load the module and class during initialisation of the simulation.

 Getting data or exporting data